radglob/python-matchlightsdk/docs/source/guide.rst

 information submitted to Terbium.
 Terbium then monitors the dark web for the appearance of identical data fingerprints, alerting customers to the appearance of their information if and when it is posted.
 Customers may monitor for exact strings that are 14 characters or greater in length.
+An alert is generated when a set of fingerprints on the dark web matches a set of finger in a record.

 *Retrospective Search*